Skip to content

 iree_vector_ext.transfer_gather (VectorExt::TransferGatherOp)link

-Gathers a supervector from memory into an SSA vector value.
+Gathers a supervector from a shaped source into an SSA vector value.

 ]